 “The purpose of an amended return is to correct an error on the original return, or to include additional information not previously reported,” says Cindy Hockenberry, director of Tax Research and Government Relations at the National Association of Tax Professionals, in Appleton, Wisconsin.

 This doesn’t mean you need to notify the IRS of every little error or omission.
 If you simply forgot a form or made a basic math error, the IRS will either correct it for you or send out a request for missing info.

 But you do need to notify the IRS right away if the error or new information affects your tax liability.
 Examples of mistakes that should prompt you to submit an amended federal return include any of the following:

 - Submitting taxes with the incorrect filing status

 - Misreporting your income

-- Claiming the wrong number of dependents
+- Listing the wrong number of dependents

-- Forgetting to claim credits or tax deductions
+- Forgetting to claim tax credits or deductions

 You may also need to file an amended return if you receive revised information after submitting your taxes.